RishanBaweja/csc307-lowballers/README.md

 ## Product Vision

 **For** home owners **Who** are those looking to get rid of their household items that clutter their space, **The** Lowballers **is a** web application **That** lists items that they no longer use to be given away for free. **Unlike** Facebook Marketplace or EBay, **Our Product** focuses on free items and locations for pickup.
 Come and list your own items, or simply browse around.
 See something you like?
 Send a message to meetup!
-Modify your profile to make it extra appealing to other any potential **Lowballers** looking for free goods.
+Or also modify your profile to make it extra appealing to any potential **Lowballers** looking for free goods.

 # Contributing: